Walsh Bay Wharves Precinct

 The Walsh Bay Wharves Precinct, also known as the Walsh Bay Arts Precinct, is a heritage-listed former wharf precinct, now converted to hospitality and entertainment purposes, at Hickson Road, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
 It was designed by H. D. Walsh, who also supervised its construction from 1912 to 1921.
 It includes the MSB Bond Store No. 3 and the Parbury Ruins.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+Between 2018 and 2022, the precinct underwent a major redevelopment to transform several heritage-listed wharves into modern performance venues, now housing resident arts organisations including Sydney Theatre Company, Australian Theatre for Young People and the Australian Chamber Orchestra.

 History

 The rocky terrain of Millers Point limited its early uses to fortifications (Dawes Point and Observatory Hill), anchorage for whalers (Walsh Bay) and windmills (the original Millers Point).
 Economic growth and population pressures resulted in more intensive settlement by the 1820s and land ownership was confirmed by a number of Crown grants in the 1830s.

 The decade of the 1830s marks the firm beginning of the continuum of development which ended in the 1920s and which gives Millers Point/Walsh Bay its remarkable historic character today.

 By the 1830s the present basic road system (Kent Street, Argyle Street, Windmill Street and Lower Fort Street) had appeared together with the earliest buildings still existing, such as the 1835 St Brigid's Roman Catholic Church.
 In the 1830s and 1840s, substantial merchant's residences appeared, together with early hotels such as the Lord Nelson Hotel (1834) and Hero of Waterloo Hotel (1844) and community buildings such as the Garrison Church (1840).
 The north shore ferry began operating from Walsh Bay to Blues Point in the 1840s, the location of its wharf still indicated by Ferry Lane.
 Other shipping wharves had appeared at Millers Point by the same decade, scattered irregularly along the shoreline from Dawes Point to Darling Harbour.
 Warehouses and hydraulic equipment were developed to service these wharves from the 1830s.
 Substantial construction of private terrace housing also occurred between the 1840s and the 1890s and led to the area being substantially built-up by 1900.

 The residential character of the area changed during the late nineteenth century and the wealthier, who were concentrated along Argyle and Lower Fort Streets, gradually moved to more desirable suburbs with the growth of the city.
 Their place was taken, and the rows of terraces filled with the working population which serviced the waterfront.
 By the end of the century the area was considered to have substandard housing.